omegasemantic/omegasemantic.github.io/preview/vim.md

 ### Two fairy children are captured and enslaved

 > We see two fairy children playing in an idyllic forest glen.
 Suddenly thunder, lighting, wind.
 Wolves howl.
-The light turns orange and red like the fires of hell.
+The light turns nge and red like the fires of hell.
 An Ogre appears in a lightning flash.
 The scene is now terrifying, apocalyptic.

  In a magical forest two children were playing